bbauska/trump-sycophants/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ readme.md of trump-sycophants.bauska.org ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<h1>First off, Just because your rich, it doesn't make you smart!</h1>
 <h1>These 63 Billionaires Who Bankrolled Trump All the Way to Insurrection Have 'No Right
 to Feel Shocked'</h1>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->